 He is the author of Wild Mind, Wild Heart: Discover Your True Self in Nature.

-JonScott McClung is a dedicated guide for those seeking transformative healing beyond traditional mental health approaches.
-Rooted in Zen practice, somatic psychotherapy, psychedelic-assisted therapy, and deep connection with nature, his work helps individuals release suffering—whether from depression, anxiety, addiction, or the trauma of living in a late-stage, profit-driven capitalist system.
+JonScott McClung is a dedicated guide for those seeking deep, lasting healing beyond the limitations of traditional mental health approaches.
+Drawing on Zen practice, somatic psychotherapy, psychedelic-assisted therapy, and a reverent relationship with nature, he helps individuals release suffering and reconnect with their innate wholeness.
+Whether facing depression, anxiety, addiction, spiritual disconnection, or the grief of life transitions, his work supports those longing to come home to themselves.

 Colorado, Maine, Virginia, and Jamaica